rizac/stream2segment/README.md

       you might need to update also the referencing notebook (see points 2-3 [above](#to-update-one-of-those-existing-notebooks))

-d.
-Create the markdown file and commit to the wiki (see points 2-3 above under
-     `To update one of those existing notebooks`)
+- Create the markdown file and commit to the wiki (see points 2-3 above under `To update one of those existing notebooks`)